syed-7danial/murhty-dr/bankos-dr/services/rds/Readme.md

 Failover RDS configuration — Details for RDS in Failover region.

 ### Actions performed:
+If there are no replica in the failover region and both the primary instance and the replica exists in the active region.
+Then, the code will check this through the `replica_configuration` object in the `configuration.json`.
+If the replica_configuration has an identifier in it, this means the replica and the primary instance are in the active region.
+Then, the first action would be to create a replica in the failover region from the primary instance in the active region.

 Promote Failover RDS to be the new standalone primary instance (remove replication status if it was a replica).

 update the proxy in the failover region